Canon T6 vs Fujifilm X-T20

 It is notable that the X-T20 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The T6 does not feature such a mic input.

-Both the T6 and the X-T20 have been discontinued, but can regularly be found used on eBay.
+Both the T6 and the X-T20 have been discontinued, but can regularly be found used on ebay.
 The T6 was replaced by the Canon T7, while the X-T20 was followed by the Fujifilm X-T100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the T6 and X-T20 can be found, respectively, in the Canon T6 Manual (free pdf) or the online Fujifilm X-T20 Manual.

 So what is the bottom line?
 Is the Canon T6 better than the Fujifilm X-T20 or vice versa?
 The listing below highlights the relative strengths of the two models.